Ryuku72/13OhBadBurger/README.md

 Currently outstanding issues

-1. Purchasing history tabs should display date and not time.
-Date needs to be set correctly then re-added
-2. Should be able to order Burger without Sauce, Topping or patty
+1. Should be able to order Burger without Sauce, Topping or patty
-3. Price should be correctly formated
+2. Price should be correctly formated
-4. Tables should be correctly marginalised
+3. Tables should be correctly marginalised
-5. Bootstrap should be removed
+4. Bootstrap should be removed
-6. Clean up my code
+5. Clean up my code
 7. Double click still appears to be an issue.

+> 26/05/20202
+> Fixed issue with Date by using Handlebars-helper
+> Double click is still an issue but added an alert to avoid additional additional clicks
  <br>
 <a name="Installation">